N5GEH/n5geh.services.grid_protection/tutorials/README.md

 For a scaled up deployment docker-compose files in combination with Kubernetes is recommended instead.

-#### Graphical user interface for database visualization
+#### 2. Graphical user interface for database visualization
-[Grafana][grafana] is an open source analytics & monitoring solution for every database.
+[Grafana [5]][grafana] is an open source analytics & monitoring solution for every database.
 Within this tutorial it will be used to show the time series data from the OPC-UA server stored in the influxdb Database.

 Pull the container image via